 Thus, the legislative history makes clear that one purpose of the ATSA was to remedy this "failure to share information."
-Construing the immunity clause, as the lower courts have done, in a way that will encourage delay, reflection, and review prior to disclosure would frustrate this clear Congressional intent.
-It would be absurd to conclude that Congress intended this result.
+The Immunity Clause (discussed in more detail below) is critical to effectuating this remedy.
+This information suggests that the Immunity Clause should be broadly interpreted and the exceptions should be narrowly applied to ensure that those reporting threat information in good faith are protected from civil liability.
+Construing the Immunity Clause, as the lower courts have done, in a narrow and impractical way that will encourage delay, reflection, and review prior to disclosure would frustrate this clear Congressional intent.
+It would be absurd to conclude that Congress intended this result, and, indeed, Chairman Mica assures the Court that they did not.